euphroshub/euphros-website/README.md

 # euphros-website
 My personnal website

-** Still underconstruction, wanted to see how it rendered live on github pages **
+** Still under construction, wanted to see how it rendered live on github pages **

 Some pages are missing right now, and the text is not corrected at all for now, might be up or down depending if i am working on it right now or not.